tpaau/shell/README.md

 - `swaylock` is not a required dependency if you're just testing things out

 3. Run the shell

-Run `just run-dev` or copy the list of commands from the `justfile` if you don't want to install `just`.
+Run `just run-dev` or copy the list of commands from the `justfile` and run them manually if you don't want to install `just`.

 > [!WARNING]
 > The `HOME` environment variable is overwritten when testing the shell.
 This however